 Peterson graduated with high honors from The University of Texas School of Law, where he served as an Articles Editor of the Law Review, and was elected into the Order of the Coif.
 Peterson clerked on the Fifth Circuit for the Honorable Priscilla R. Owen, and then began to make his mark at Susman Godfrey by making court arguments in his first week at the firm and trying his first complex case after just a few months.
-Peterson serves on the firm’s Employment Committee and also serves on the Practice Development Committee.
+Peterson chairs the firm’s Employment Committee and also serves on the Practice Development Committee.

 Peterson gives back to the community by generously supporting Child Advocates, which provides lifesaving advocacy that helps abused and neglected children exit foster care to permanent homes, and volunteers with its Young Professionals for Children group.
-Peterson previously served on the Board of Directors of Texas Accountants & Lawyers for the Arts for five years and served as President for three years, leading a staff and volunteer group of hundreds of accountants and lawyers in providing free legal, accounting, and educational services to artists and arts organizations.
+Peterson previously served on the Board of Directors for Texas Accountants & Lawyers for the Arts for five years and served as President for three years, leading a staff and volunteer group of hundreds of accountants and lawyers in providing free legal, accounting, and educational services to artists and arts organizations.
 Peterson is a member of Leadership Houston Class XXXII, working together with other leaders in Houston’s private, public, and non-profit sectors for the betterment of Houston and its residents.

 Peterson has a wide range of experience representing plaintiffs and defendants in a variety of complex commercial disputes.
 The following include some of his notable representations in various areas of the law: